Don’t fear evaluation – embrace it!

 When you think of evaluation, what comes to mind?
 A post-test or a feedback form after a session?
 A review posted on a website?

 Evaluation is all of that and much more.
 Let's take a closer look and when and how to evaluate communication.

 Evaluation is often thought of as something that takes place at the completion of a project but is essential throughout.
 From conception through completion of a communication endeavor, evaluation serves to keep communication on track to achieve the desired outcomes.

 Chapter 38 in Communicating Nutrition: The Authoritative Guide covers this critical yet often neglected task.
-The chapter includes a helpful list with five stages of communication development and the related types of evaluation.
+The chapter includes a helpful list of the five stages of communication development and the related types of evaluation: